JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 ---

 Instead of uploading per-cluster data, we're going to stick to uploading only per-instance data.
 Specifically, two buffers called `instance_meshlet_counts_prefix_sum` and `instance_meshlet_slice_starts`.
+Each buffer will be an array of integers, with an entry per instance.

 The former will contain a prefix sum (calculated on the CPU while writing out the buffer) of how many meshlets each instance is made of.
 The latter will contain the index of where in the meshlet asset buffer each instance's list of meshlets begin.

-We're uploading only 8 bytes per _instance_, and not per _cluster_, which is much, much cheaper.
+Now we're uploading only 8 bytes per _instance_, and not per _cluster_, which is much, much cheaper.
 Looking back at our scene, we're uploading 3092 * 8 bytes total = ~0.025 MBs total.
 This is a _huge_ improvement over the ~122.10 MBs from before.

-Now that the GPU has this data, we can have the GPU write out the `cluster_instance_ids` and `cluster_meshlet_ids` buffers from a compute shader.
-Max VRAM<->VRAM bandwidth on my RTX 3080 is a whopping 760.3 GB/s; ~47.5x faster than the 16 GB/s of bandwidth we had over PCIe.
+Once the GPU has this data, we can have the GPU write out the `cluster_instance_ids` and `cluster_meshlet_ids` buffers from a compute shader.
+Max VRAM bandwidth on my RTX 3080 is a whopping 760.3 GB/s; ~47.5x faster than the 16 GB/s of bandwidth we had over PCIe.

 Each thread of the compute shader will handle one cluster, and do a binary search over the prefix sum array to find to what instance it belongs to.

-Binary search might seem surprising - it's multiple dependent divergent memory accesses within a thread.
+Binary search might seem surprising - it's multiple dependent divergent memory accesses within a thread, and one of the biggest performance metrics for GPU code is cache efficiency.
 However, it's very coherent _across_ threads within the subgroup, and scales extremely well (O log n) with the number of instances in the scene.
 In practice, while it could be improved, the performance of this pass has not been a bottleneck.

 Now that we know what instance the cluster belongs to, it's trivial to calculate the meshlet index of the cluster within the instance's meshlet mesh asset.
 Adding that to the instance's meshlet_slice_start using the other buffer we uploaded gives us the global meshlet index within the overall meshlet asset buffer.
 The thread can then write out the two calculated IDs for the cluster.